ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 # Algebraic Equation GPT V3.5

 This repo experiments with Image text recognition API,Speech to Text API and LLMs.
-A Photo or an image containing Mathematics Equation(s) is fed to the app.
+A photo or an image containing Mathematics Equation(s) is fed to the app.
-The web application implements Cloud Vision API to study the source and extract the equation(s).
+The web application implements Cloud Vision API to extract text from the source.
-Equation(s) to be solved can also be spoken to Algebraic Equation GPT V3.5 and/or edited.
+Equation(s) to be solved can also be keyed in or written out, to edit the extracted text.
 The extracted equation is fed to an LLM which then analyses and solves it.
 A solution, together with its comprehensive explanation is output to the user.
 This is the UPGRADED BETA version of previous version of Algebraic Equation GPT.

+In version 1, users could input equation via camera, photo file, keyboard text or (iOS)stylus.
+In this version, Speech to Text capabilities is added as the 5th option of query input.
+Algebra Equation GPT V3.5 understand equations said in natural English language.
+Say the equation as you would read it out and Algebraic Equation GPT V3.5 will transcribe.

 <img src= "https://github.com/ironmanfpv/Algebraic-Equation-GPT-V3.5/blob/main/img/img%200.jpg">
 <img src= "https://github.com/ironmanfpv/Algebraic-Equation-GPT-V3.5/blob/main/img/img%201.jpg">
 <img src= "https://github.com/ironmanfpv/Algebraic-Equation-GPT-V3.5/blob/main/img/img%202.jpg">

 # SETUP STEPS: #

-Algebraic Equation GPT V3.5 works independent of Text Extraction Capability.
+Algebraic Equation GPT V3.5 was developed modularly.
-Speech to Text capabilities is added for an additional option of query input.
+Text, Image to Text and Speech to text scripts were incrementally integrated with the GPT.

 - To run a WEB HOSTED version of Algebraic Equation GPT.

   Access https://ironmanfpv.github.io/Algebraic-Equation-GPT-V3.5/ in browser.
   Have your OPEN AI API key and your Cloud Vision API key (optional) ready.
-Section C and F is applies.
+Section B,C and F applies.
 The rest of the sections may be skipped.

 - To run a LOCAL HOSTED version of Algebraic Equation GPT3.5 and have the Image Text Extraction Capability, read all sections.